St. Amant Support - Local 92 - Bargaining Brief

 when and how the representation votes will be held.
 Given this, the MGEU

 agreed to put our unfair labour practice hearing on

-hold.
-If the government does not move forward
+hold, on condition: the government must move forward

 steadily, and in good faith, with these votes and get HCSS members back